-We are now accepting bookings for in-person appointments at both locations.
+We are accepting bookings for in-person appointments and select virtual visits at both locations.

 We have updated our clinic to provide safe, healthy and comfortable service by installing plexiglass dividers, updating our policies and procedures, and acquiring PPE.
 We require that Staff and Patrons wear a mask upon entering the clinics.